‘Scared to stop’: Google Maps car leads Indiana police on 100-mph chase, crashes into creek

 A Florida man, who claimed to work for the mapping tech giant, is accused of leading Middletown police officers on a high-speed chase while a 360-degree camera was mounted to the roof of his car.

-Coleman Ferguson was being held in the Henry County Jail on Tuesday, facing one count of resisiting law enforcement with a vehicle, a Level 6 felony.
+Coleman Ferguson was being held in the Henry County Jail on Tuesday, facing one count of resisting law enforcement with a vehicle, a Level 6 felony.

 According to the Middletown Police Department, a car with “Google Maps Street View” printed on its side was clocked driving past a high school on U.S. 36 at speeds in excess of 100 mph Monday evening.
 The posted speed limit on that stretch of road is 55 mph and 40 mph when the school zone lights are flashing.